nice-game-hints/cleo/Chapter-4/teddy.md

 Have you talked to (or tried to talk to) everyone in the bar?
 Searched it top to bottom?

 # I've talked to you-know-who.
-It's somber down here - and the glowing halo means one thing.
+It's somber down here - and the halo suddenly starting to glow can only mean one thing.

 ## What?
 You need to return to the archive, opposite Teddy's.